on sabbatical Fall 2017

 BIOL 334 Vertebrate Biology w/Lab

 An integrated lecture and laboratory study of the anatomy, embryology, physiology, and evolution of vertebrates.
 Representative live and dissection specimens are studied from the perspective of structure and function.
 Six hours classroom a week.
-Prerequisites: two BIOL courses numbered between 120 and 129.
-For Neuroscience majors only, prerequisite is 124 and PSYC 125.
+Prerequisites: One 200-level BIOL course.
+For Neuroscience majors, prerequisite is NRSC 200.